Visit us

 • All visitors are requested to write to CFL (info@centreforlearning.in ) stating what they hope to gain from the visit.
 Please use a suitable subject (see the categories of visitor below).

-• Often students of architecture and engineering apply to conduct studies at our campus.
-Unfortunately, we do not take up such requests anymore.
+• Unfortunately, we are unable to host students of architecture and engineering who wish to conduct studies at our campus.

 • The school remains closed for term breaks two weeks in September, the month of December and the months of April and May every year.
 We regret that we cannot host visitors during these months.

-• We will not be able to accept requests to interview either parents or students.
+• We will not be able to accept requests to interview either our students or their parents.

 • Please do ask us before taking photographs on campus.
 For reasons of safety and privacy, no photographs of students please!